Poems & Short Stories: 4,435

 Thornton W. Burgess

 Thornton Waldo Burgess was born on 14 January 1874 in Sandwich, Cape Cod, Massachusetts.
 His mother was Caroline F. Haywood.
-His father, a travelling salesman, Thornton Waldo Burgess Sr. died when Thornton Jr. was an infant.
+His father, a traveling salesman, Thornton Waldo Burgess Sr. died when Thornton Jr. was an infant.
 No doubt the watery and rugged environs of the Cape and his exposure to the wildlife of the area created a lasting impression on Burgess when he was young.
 He spent much time exploring the flora and fauna, fishing and picking berries.
 When he was working to help support himself and his mother, one of his employers owned property near the Discovery Hill Road wildlife habitat which would become the inspiration for such future settings as Smiling Pool and Old Briar Patch.

 After he graduated from the Sandwich High School in 1891, Burgess moved to Boston to attend Business College.
 Whilst taking odd jobs he got some exposure for his writing and his initiation into the publishing world came when a jingle and some short satires he wrote were used by the advertising trade magazine Brains.
 He also became a reporter for the Springfield Homestead.
 Collier's and Good Housekeeping also accepted some of his work.
 In 1905 he and Nina E. Osborne (1881-1906) married, with whom he'd have a son.
 She died a year later, leaving Burgess with the task of raising him on his own, though he also spent much time with relatives.
 While his son was away on such a visit he got the idea of putting to paper the bedtime stories he created for him, so his relatives could read them to him.
 His stories were soon in demand among friends and relatives, and at their urging Burgess submitted them to Good Housekeeping.